Treadmill Pace Chart: Treadmill Training Guide

 Tips for Treadmill Running

-2. Familiarize yourself with the buttons, bells and whistles.
+2. Familiarize yourself with the buttons, bells, and whistles.
 If you have newly joined a gym, ask someone to assist you.
-The last thing you should be doing is trying to navigate button controls while running at full speed.
+The last thing you should be doing is navigating button controls while running at full speed.

-You should also understand how miles per hour on the treadmill equates in regards to how many minutes per mile you average on the street.
-If you are just running, you will probably find a comfortable setting for your “average run.”
+4. You should also understand how miles per hour on the treadmill equals how many minutes per mile you average on the street.
+If you are running, you will probably find a comfortable setting for your “average run.”

-You should never hold the sides when running on the treadmill.
+7. You should never hold the sides when running on the treadmill.
 Instead, have your arms moving by your sides as they naturally do when running.
 If you have to hang on to the sides to feel safe, you are running too fast!

-Next, pay attention to your stride.
+8. Pay attention to your stride.
 Some people find themselves running differently on a treadmill than they do outside.
 Try to replicate your normal running style.

-If you want to be running properly, make sure you aren’t limiting or crunching up your stride.
+Make sure you aren’t limiting or crunching up your stride.
 Many people find themselves bumping up against the bars in front of the treadmill.
 Using the whole belt is a good way to maintain proper form while running inside.

 Treadmill speeds calculators will help you determine where to set your treadmill.
 If you are consistently running outside, you should have a ballpark number in your head on where to start.

-If you race a 5K in twenty-six minutes, and an easy run around your neighborhood takes about twenty-eight minutes for the same distance, try setting your treadmill to bring you to hit 9-minute miles.
-If you look at the pace calculator, that is roughly a 6.6 with a 1% incline.
+If you race a 5K in 26 minutes, and an easy run around your neighborhood takes about 28 minutes for the same distance, try setting your treadmill to bring you to hit 9-minute miles.
+If you look at the pace calculator, that is roughly 6.6 with a 1% incline.

-If you find yourself struggling to acclimate to the treadmill, just slow it down a little (.1 or .2 on the treadmill may not translate to much difference in speed, but it may help you with perceived effort).
+If you find yourself struggling to acclimate to the treadmill, slow it down a little (.1 or .2 on the treadmill may not translate to much difference in speed, but it may help you with perceived effort).

 Vary Your Treadmill Workout

-While many people agree that a treadmill is an excellent tool for completing a workout in extreme temperatures, extreme weather or when personal lives might otherwise get in the way, others find the toughest part is simply staying on the treadmill.
+While many people agree that a treadmill is an excellent tool for completing a workout in extreme temperatures, extreme weather, or when personal lives might otherwise get in the way, others find the toughest part is simply staying on the treadmill.

-If you choose to run a three-mile loop once you are halfway there, you have to keep running to get home.
+If you choose to run a 3-mile loop once you are halfway there, you have to keep running to get home.
 Not so when running on a treadmill.

 One way to keep yourself engaged is to vary your workouts.
 First of all, running at a constant pace day after day leads to few gains.

 Nike Running Club App

-One of my favorite ways to run intervals is with the help of the Nike Running Club App.
+One of our favorite ways to run intervals is with the help of the Nike Running Club App.
 This particular workout (pictured below) is one intended to be done on a treadmill, based on your perceived effort.

 The next workout, Treadmills, is set based on pace.
-You will see that it asks you to run 10K pace, 5K pace and mile pace, all at different inclines.
-You will have to break out your pace chart to determine what your speed setting should be as you hammer through the sets of this workout.
+You will see that it asks you to run 10K pace, 5K pace, and mile pace, all at different inclines (25 minutes total)

-You’re Ready To Roll
+You’re Ready To Roll!

-Whether you are just starting out with C25K (couch to 5K), training for a 5K, or working your way through miles in preparation for a marathon, you may find having a treadmill at your disposal gives you an edge.
+Whether you are just starting with C25K (couch to 5K), training for a 5K, or working your way through miles in preparation for a marathon, you may find having a treadmill at your disposal gives you an edge.